raccoons-team/ctf/2016-02-20-internetwache-ctf/crypto90/readme.md

 		self.__v = True
 	[......]

-class Transaction is created after we type command 'create' and it remember the amount of money in __a
+class Transaction is created after we type command 'create' and it remembers the amount of money in __a

 below is a fragment of code from command handled